eniola-ajala/alx-system_engineering-devops/0x01-shell_permissions/README.md

+# Shell, permissions

-(0) Will create a script that switches the current user to betty
+(0) Create a script that switches the current user to betty

 (1) Write a script that prints the effective username of the current user.